WE ARE A SOCIAL IMPACT NOT-FOR-PROFIT DRIVEN ENTERPRISE

 SUSAN BLAIN

 MY STORY: I have struggled with my mental health all my life, with depression as a teenager and suicidal ideation in my early twenties.
-In 2019, I suffered a trauma of betrayal on many levels and lost everything; my home, my savings, I was homeless, and suicidal.
+In 2019, I suffered the trauma of betrayal on many levels and lost everything: my home and my savings; I was homeless and suicidal.
 In 2020, I was hospitalized and diagnosed with depression, panic disorder, and later PTSD.
 Talking about my struggle has been a big part of my healing journey and why I founded the DTBV Project.

 ROD OVERALL